Almost exactly two years ago, I went through a really bad breakup.

-We are calling it “What to do when you put on a pair of pants that are too tight”… because who hasn’t been there?
+It’s called “What to do when you put on a pair of pants that are too tight”… because who hasn’t been there? 🙂

 We are walking you through how we USED to handle these moments (hello meltdown) and how we handle these moments now, and how you can create that embodied shift for yourself.